seethedata/seethedata-blog/content/post/5-signs-you-could-be-getting-more-from-your-IT-data-relationship.md

 You'll notice a couple of themes in all of these answers.
 Firstly, they are all focused on what **will** happen, not what **has** happend.
 Secondly, they not only give a prediction, but also they provide recommendations to the business stakeholder as to what actions they could / should take.
 Providing this insight / recommendation pair is infinitely better than simiply pushing a bunch of charts and graphs across the table.

 #### 2. When you receive the result of a data request, it is already too old to be useful.
+Yes, the information was valuable, but the time to act has already come and gone.
 #### 3. When you make a data request that is "exactly what you want", you are redirected to a "standard report" that supposedly has "most of what you are asking for."
+This is another facet of the "report-based economy" that organizations have created for themselves.
+Because the ultimate deliverable is a report and nothing more, things have been streamlined to support the creation of reports and nothing else.

+Think about the characteristics of a report.

+* The format will be the same every time.
+* The only thing that changes is the data that is loaded into the report.
+* The data must be 100% correct, as it is represent events that have already happened (no guessing required)

+In order support these characteristics, analytics systems have been built with the goal of 100% accuracy and consistent formatting.
+As we look to perform more creative and innovative analytics, the existing methodologies will fight us every step of the way.
+To move into the world of predictive and prescriptive analytics, we need to turn to more flexible systems and processes that allow for creative thinking.
 #### 4.

 #### 5.